 About the Model H281

 Holton horns offer an alternative in design that creates a great experience for the young or advanced players.
-This Farkas model offers independent tuning for convenience allowing the player to tune the Bb side of the horn seperately from the F side.
+This Farkas model offers independent tuning for convenience allowing the player to tune the Bb side of the horn separately from the F side.

 After performing professional engagements with Sousa’s great band, Frank Holton opened up a small shop in Chicago in 1896, selling second hand instruments and his secret recipe of Electric Oil trombone slide oil.
 For the first two years, business was tight and Holton would spend evenings and weekends performing just to draw a salary to support his business.
 By 1898, business had sustained itself to the point that Holton could hire an instrument maker to begin making what he introduced as the “Holton Special” trombone.
 As business grew, his “Holton Harmony Hints” catalogue increased in size to include trombones, cornets, valve trombones, and mellophones by 1904.